Dahimi/Nexus-Agents/README.md

 ---

-## **Contributing**

-We welcome contributions from the community!
-Here’s how you can contribute:

-1. **Fork the repository**.
-2. **Create a new agent** for a specific task (e.g., web search, code generation).
-3. **Test your agent** against the predefined benchmark datasets.
-4. **Submit your agent** via a pull request and provide details (e.g., description, dependencies, etc.).
-5. **Monitor your agent’s performance** on the leaderboard and respond to community feedback.

-### **Before submitting, ensure your agent:**
-- Follows the submission format (including required metadata).
-- Works correctly with the evaluation pipeline.
-- Has adequate documentation for other users.

----

 ## **Evaluation Pipeline**

 The evaluation pipeline automatically runs on every new agent submission.
-Here's how it works (see [detailed documentation](/agent_submission/guidelines.md)):
+Here's how it works (see [detailed documentation](/docs/guidelines.md)):

 1. **Agent Validation**: The agent is first validated to ensure that it follows the expected format and dependencies.
 2. **Benchmark Testing**: The agent is tested against predefined task-specific benchmarks (e.g., web search queries, code generation tasks).